tokio-rs/tokio/CONTRIBUTING.md

 This guide will help you get started. **Do not let this guide intimidate you**.
 It should be considered a map to help you navigate the process.

-You may also find get help contributing in the [dev channel][dev], please join us!
+You may also get help with contributing in the [dev channel][dev], please join us!

 [dev]: https://gitter.im/tokio-rs/dev